Everyone

 - Adjust social media privacy settings to control what you share and who you share it with.

 - Use your work email address for work and your personal email for everything else.
-You will not always have a right to privacy in your work email account and on your work computer.
+Your employer is entitled to view your emails on the work email system, especially if you are using an email address that your workplace assigned you.

 - Consider how you use the internet at work.
 Employers can monitor sites you are looking at to make sure they are appropriate.